Why We Work 8 Hours a Day

 In office environments, the average person gets around 3 hours of truly productive work per day.

-The rest goes to meetings, distractions, low-value tasks, and presence without real output.
+The rest goes to meetings, distractions, low-value tasks, and looking busy without producing much.

 The system doesn’t measure what you produce.